anandijain/SaveREPL.jl/README.md

 # SaveREPL

-A package to save commands executed in the Julia REPL as script file.
+A package to save commands executed in the Julia REPL to a script file.

 Ignores help and shell mode commands as well as calls to exported functions of the package itself.
 Based on the `.julia_history` file.